23 Cheapest European Cities & Airports to Fly into in 2020

 Prague Václav Havel Airport (PRG)

-Prague Airport is the hub of Czech Airlines, but few if any of the cheapest trans-Atlantic flights are on the national carrier.
-In 2013 when we ran the numbers this airport was in the top half of this list, but as of 2017 it’s one of the most expensive incoming airports in Europe.
+Prague Airport is the hub of Czech Airlines, but few of the cheapest trans-Atlantic flights are on the carrier.
+Over the years, this airport has become more and more expensive.

 Copenhagen, Denmark